Rub elbows

 English Idiom: Rub elbows/shoulders

-Sometimes your kooky boss, who is also a fantastic hand at the BBQ, may hold an event and offer everyone a great chance to rub shoulders.
+Sometimes, your kooky boss, who is also a fantastic old hand at the BBQ, may hold an event and offer everyone a great chance to rub shoulders.

-We have all heard about the importance of networking and exchanging business cards etc. Well, when we network or socialize, we are rubbing elbows/shoulders with people.
+We have all heard about the importance of networking, exchanging business cards, etc.

 Talking and forming relationships with each other at social events such as gallery openings, sporting events and, yes, company BBQs is critical.